UsabilityEngineering/ux-portfolio-jpawek/README.md

 # UX Portfolio

 I'm Joseph Pawek, an undergrad student of computer science at Chico State.
-I'm in the spring semester of my Junior year and hope to graduate with my bachelors next spring.
-This repository is for my CSCI431W Usability Engineering class.
+This page will contain information pertaining to my Usability Engineering class including my team's project and journal entries regarding my experience with UX out in the world.

 ## UX Team Project